HenryAWE/asbind20/doc/object_type.md

 | `enum_refs()`      | `asBEHAVE_ENUMREFS`    | `void f(int&in)`   |
 | `release_refs()`   | `asBEHAVE_RELEASEREFS` | `void f(int&in)`   |

-Besides, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`.
+- Besides, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`, which can easily cause an issue related to lifetime.

-## Template Class
+You can use a lambda expression to convert value to pointer/reference by your desired conversion logic.

+# Templated Value/Reference Class
-The template class is a special reference class.
-It can be registered with `template_class`.
-The binding generator will automatically handle the hidden type information (passed by `int&in` in AngelScript) as the first argument when generating factory function from constructors.
+The template class is special value/reference class.
+It can be registered with `template_value_class`/`template_ref_class`.
+The binding generator will automatically handle the hidden type information (`asITypeInfo*`, passed by `int&in` in AngelScript) as the first argument when generating constructor/factory function from C++ constructors.

 The template validation callback (`asBEHAVE_TEMPLATE_CALLBACK`) can be registered with `template_callback`.
-The C++ signature of the callback should be either `bool(asITypeInfo*, bool&)` or `bool(asITypeInfo*, bool*)`.
+The C++ signature of the callback should be `bool(asITypeInfo*, bool&)`.
+You can read the [official document explaining template callback](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_adv_template.html#doc_adv_template_4).

 You can find detailed example in extension for registering script array.

+## Notice for returning/receiving templated value class by value using generic wrapper
+Usually, the copy constructor of templated value class is declared as `(asITypeInfo*, const Class& other)`, so the class may not have a ordinary copy/move constructor in C++, thus the generic wrapper will try to use [NRVO](https://en.cppreference.com/w/cpp/language/copy_elision) for those non-copyable/non-moveable types to directly construct them at the return location.
+However, if this is not your desired behavior, you [need to tell asbind20 how to convert those values for generic wrapper](./custom_conv_rule.md).

 # Registering an Interface
 ```c++